Find Affordable College Courses

 Top 10 Best Economics Bachelor's Degree Schools

-Our analysis found University of Virginia - Main Campus to be the best school for economics students who want to pursue a bachelor’s degree in Virginia.
+Our 2023 rankings named University of Virginia - Main Campus the best school in Virginia for economics students working on their bachelor’s degree.
 University of Virginia is a very large public school located in the suburb of Charlottesville.

 The average amount in student loans that economics majors at University of Virginia take out while working on their Bachelor's Degree is $16,508.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $535.